-The foundations of buildings erected from local limestone have survived to this day.
-The peripheral defensive wall is also in good condition, although it is much smaller than its original height.
+To this day, foundations of buildings made of local limestone have survived to a height of 0.9 – 1.5 meters.
+The perimeter defensive wall has also been preserved in good condition, although it is much lower than the original height, not exceeding 1.2 meters.
 The site is under the protection of the Cadw government agency, which makes it available to visitors.

 Website anglesey-history.co.uk, The three ages of Lligwy.